Leask/socratex/README.md

 <!--img width="1006" alt="Screen Shot 2022-04-15 at 9 40 44 PM" src="https://user-images.githubusercontent.com/233022/163656944-d6b57fbc-8c0d-4cd9-abe0-f65fd39ee728.png"-->

-Socrates extends the native [net.createServer](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener), and it acts as a real transparent HTTPS-proxy built on top of TCP-level.
+Socratex extends the native [net.createServer](https://nodejs.org/api/net.html#net_net_createserver_options_connectionlistener), and it acts as a real transparent HTTPS-proxy built on top of TCP-level.

 It's a real HTTPS proxy, not HTTPS over HTTP.
 It allows upstream client-request dynamically to other proxies or works as a single layer encrypted proxy.

-Socrates will request and set up the certificate automatically, and it will automatically renew the certificate when it expires.
+Socratex will request and set up the certificate automatically, and it will automatically renew the certificate when it expires.
 You don't need to worry about the dirty work about HTTPS/SSL.

 It supports [Basic Proxy-Authentication](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Proxy-Authorization) and Token-Based-Authentication as default.
-Socrates will create a new token at the first run, you don't need to worry about it.
+Socratex will create a new token at the first run, you don't need to worry about it.

 <img width="952" alt="Screen Shot 2022-04-15 at 8 47 01 PM" src="https://user-images.githubusercontent.com/233022/163655396-720066ba-cb2e-4bd1-9dbc-d167057e5776.png">